What new tools are available to artists?

 07/20 Database launched

-07/20 https://www.serpentinegalleries.org/art-and-ideas/a-different-research-agenda-julia-kaganskiy-introduces-the-creative-ai-lab/ by published on Serpentine Art & Ideas to contextualise database
+07/20 A Different Research Agenda: Julia Kaganskiy Introduces the Creative AI Lab by published on Serpentine Art & Ideas to contextualise database

 07/20 Luba Elliot curates round of database entries